 (Page ID displayed in your browser)

-Note down the ID of the post or page.
+Record the ID of the post or page.

-Post IDs/Page IDs – Practical Uses
+Practical Uses For Post IDs/Page IDs

-(Exclude posts or pages from displaying in the XML sitemap|sidebar)
+(Exclude posts or pages from displaying in an XML sitemap|sidebar)

 Plugins – Page IDs

 If you would like to see all of your page or post IDs ”at-a-glance”, then here are a few FREE plugins that you may find useful:

 This plugin reveals the IDs for pages, posts, links, categories, users, media, link categories, comments, custom taxonomies, custom post types and tags.
 It also adds a sortable column header to your Pages and Posts tables …

 You can access the plugin settings option by going to Settings > Reveal IDs …

 (Settings Menu – Reveal IDs)